sonata-nfv/son-monitor-probe/op_mon/README.md

 #son-vim-openstack-probe
-Sonata's vim (openstack) monitoring client is used in order to gather monitoring data from VIM push them to monitoring server.
+Sonata's vim (openstack) monitoring client is used in order to gather monitoring data from VIM and push them to monitoring server.

 Supported monitoring metrics are:
  * Total/used Cores